kinecosystem/kin-website-docs/docs/terms-and-concepts.md

 Friendbot is a simple service that can create and fund accounts on behalf of developers.
 Kin SDKs normally have this preconfigured and also allow developers to test a client app without immediately integrating one of our backend SDKs on your server.
 Friendbot is only available in the test environment.

+## Horizon Servers

+Horizon servers provide REST API access to the Kin Blockchain.
+There are two Horizon server endpoints: one for the production environment and one for testing.
+Kin SDKs come preconfigured with variables to pick which blockchain environment to use.

 ## Key Pair

 A combination of a public key (public address) and private key (private seed) generated when a local (client) account is created

+## Kin Blockchain

+The Kin Blockchain is a decentralized service optimized for the Kin Ecosystem.
+[More...](/kin-architecture-overview#kin-blockchain)

 ## Kin Rewards Engine (KRE)